Study in Estonia

 All applicants to Estonian universities' degree programmes are required to have a qualification giving access to university studies in their home country.
 Applicants also need to show proof of proficiency in English.
 All internationally recognised language proficiency tests are accepted, though some institutions may run individual language tests.
 Depending on the institution and programme, there might be additional entrance tests such as an interview, written essay, portfolio etc.

 It is best to contact the admissions office well before studies start in order to find out all the necessary details about application procedures, accommodation, visa regulations and other important information.

 Meet language requirements for university admission in Estonia by choosing an English language preparation course offered by English language schools worldwide

 , including Estonia.
-By taking the right English exam training course you will advance your language skills in order to get the needed scores for IELTS, TOEFL, CAE, or other English exams.
+By taking the right English exam training course you will advance your language skills in order to get the needed scores for IELTS, TOEFL, C1 Advanced, or other English exams.